Meet Lucia

 I thought - could I sell these?

-Turns out, yes - easily.
+Turns out, yes - people would pay for these.

 People were getting as much out of owning my art, as I was making it.